payalpatra/Dynamic-KPI-Dashboard/README.md

 ### STEP 6

-- #### The project will be served in the port 5000 if you have done all the above steps correctly. 🥇
+- ##### The application gets served in the port 5000 if all the above steps correctly are done correctly. 🥇

 ```sh
 http://localhost:5000/
 ```